arteam/simple-json-rpc/README.md

 Additional annotations:

-* `@Optional` is used for marking method parameter as an optional, so the caller is able ignore it when invokes the method.
+* `@JsonRpcOptional` is used for marking method parameter as an optional, so the caller is able ignore it when invokes the method.
 * `@JsonRpcError` is used for marking an exception as a JSON-RPC error.

 ```java